ohananoshi/cmd_utils/Readme.md

-Set os usefull functions to write on cmd.
+Set of usefull functions to write on cmd.